IqraAli14/Hackathone-2025/Frontend/physical-ai-robotics-book/docs/module1/weeks3-5-ros2-fundamentals.md

 - [ ] Launch files bring up the stack reliably with parameter overrides.

 :::tip Author
-**Najaf Ali** — founder of [najafai.com](https://najafai.com).
-Author of this textbook and curator of the Physical AI & Humanoid Robotics program.
+**Iqra Rehmat Ali** —Author of this textbook and curator of the Physical AI & Humanoid Robotics program.
 :::